Cost · Seattle

 Price-Match Promise

 What "qualifying" means in practice: a standard 60" alcove footprint, no major plumbing relocation, no subfloor repair required.
 Most Seattle-metro bathrooms fit.
-A homeowner with a larger walk-around shower, a curbless build, or a tub-to-shower conversion that needs drain relocation will price out higher — but still typically below comparable chain quotes.
+A homeowner with a larger walk-around shower, a curbless build, or a tub-to-shower conversion that needs drain relocation will price out higher, but still typically below comparable chain quotes.
+Final pricing confirmed at the free in-home estimate.

 What to do before your free in-home estimate

-- Decide on must-haves vs. nice-to-haves.
+4. Decide on must-haves vs. nice-to-haves.
 Frameless door?
-Built-in bench?
+Fold-down bench?
 Curbless?
 Knowing your priorities lets the consultant give you accurate options pricing.